tomoconaka/COVID19-HGI-clinical-value/README.md

 This contains the analysis description for four sets of analyses for COVID-19 clinical value project.
 If you have any question, please contact `tomoko.nakanishi`at`mail.mcgill.ca`.
+Although this code is based on R language, we do not restrict each cohort to run the analysis on python or any other languages.

 1. Survival analysis for chr3 variant
 2. Associations between COVID-19 severity/complications and chr3 variant.
+3. Associations with lab values. (to be updated.)

 ## 1. Survival analysis for chr3 variant
 ### 1-1.
 Cox proportional hazards model for all-cause mortality within 30 days from the date of diagnosis.